Virtual Pooled Registry Cancer Linkage System

 The VPR-CLS consists of, and has been developed in, two distinct phases:

-- Phase I supports a standardized linkage with participating registries and release of provision of aggregate match counts (by registry and diagnosis year), allowing the researcher to prioritize registries from which to request additional data.
-Phase I includes a web-based application, secure data transfer protocols between researchers, IMS and registries, and use of a single record linkage software (Match*Pro) optimized for linkages between cancer registries and research cohorts.
+- Phase I supports a standardized linkage with participating registries and provision of aggregate match counts (by registry and diagnosis year), allowing the researcher to prioritize registries from which to request additional data.
+Phase I includes a comprehensive web-based application; secure data transfer protocols between researchers, IMS, and registries; and use of a single record linkage software (Match*Pro).
+Optimized for linkages between cancer registries and research cohorts.

-- Phase II supports the researcher’s process of applying to registries and their IRBs for release of individual-level cancer data on matched cases identified in Phase I. It includes use of a Templated IRB/Registry Application, compilation of any required registry applications or agreements, a Templated Data Use Agreement, use of a Central IRB for many of the participating registries, and a tracking and reminder system.
+- Phase II supports the researcher’s process of applying to registries and their IRBs for release of individual-level cancer data on matched cases identified in Phase I. Phase II leverages the initial Phase I application as it replaces state-specific applications in nearly all the participating registries; compiles a list of all required registry applications and agreements; utilizes a Templated Data Use Agreement in lieu of many state-specific agreements; provides access to a central IRB review for many of the participating registries; and facilitates study-wide tracking and automated reminders.

-To learn more about how the VPR-CLS works, check out the video below!
+To learn more about how the VPR-CLS works, check out the video below or visit the VPR-CLS About Tab

 The VPR-CLS was officially launched in February 2022 after going through various phases of development and pilot testing.
-Below are highlights of this progress:
+Below are highlights of the VPR progress:

 - A comprehensive list of any registry and IRB application requirements with links to the applications, agreements, and the data request contact person.